 Be Careful What You Share

-Never give out personal information on social media sites such as social security numbers, G number, passwords, PIN numbers, account numbers, your address, or phone number.
+Never give out personal information on social media sites such as social security numbers, G number, passwords, PIN numbers, account numbers, or your address.
 San Jacinto College will never request this type of information from you through a social media site.

 You Can’t Take it Back